kevinwucodes/gmail-quick-links/readme.md

 ### Background

-As of 3/24/2017, Google will be retiring the Gmail Experimental Labs soon.
+As of 3/24/2017, Google retired the Gmail Experimental Labs, which included the original Dan P. Gmail Labs Quick Links extension.
+This extension was built to bring back that original Quick Links experience.

-You could run this extension alongside the original Dan P. Gmail Labs extension, but you'll need to toggle between the gadget pages in gmail to see this extension.
-If you have existing gmail labs loaded, you'll find the gadget page toggle in the lower left navigation pane that looks like a three dots.
+### Help, the extension worked before and it no longer works!

+Gmail aggresively changes their UI styles without warning.
+The extension looks at certain class names to determine where to insert the Quick Links.
+If none is found, it cannot insert.
+If you are noticing that Quick Links no longer appear in your navigation, please file an issue.

 ### App IDs